 Page numbering: on the bottom right corner of the page.

-Following elements of the article are compulsory:
+The following elements of the article are compulsory:

 7. Notes (references to archival and other sources, collected works, information materials) should be made in the form of endnotes.